TheAcharya/Airlift/README.md

 column options:
-  --disable-bypass-column-creation   creates new columns that are not present in Airtable's table --columns-copy                     copys value of one column to multiple other columns
+  --disable-bypass-column-creation   creates new columns that are not present in Airtable's table --columns-copy                     copys value of one column to multiple other columns --rename-key-column                rename the key column in the file to a different key column in Airtable

 validation options:
   --fail-on-duplicate-csv-columns    fail if CSV has duplicate columns;